mkevenaar/chocolatey-packages/docs/packages/firefox.md

 [Privacy policy](https://www.mozilla.org/en-US/privacy/firefox/)

 **Please Note**: This is an automatically updated package.
-If you find it is out of date by more than a day or two, please contact the maintainer(s) and let them know the package is no longer updating correctly.
+If you find it is out of date by more than a day or two, please contact the maintainer(s) and let them know [here](https://github.com/mkevenaar/chocolatey-packages/issues) that the package is no longer updating correctly.

 ## Links